<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 The end goal is to choose quality solder alloys that when combined with other trace metals will achieve excellent mechanical properties.

-Considering soldering temperatures will depend on the alloy mix and quality, but typically 60/40 tin/lead solder will become liquid at 361°F. The higher the tin content, the higher the melting point and product cost.
-Lead-tin solders are easier to work with, they flow well, and are quicker to bring to a working temperature.
+Considering soldering temperatures will depend on the alloy mix and quality, but typically 60/40 tin/lead solder will become liquid at 361°F. More often than not, the higher the tin content, the higher the melting point and product cost.
+Lead-tin solders are easier to work with; they flow well and reach working temperature quickly.

 But, when it comes to safety, the risks of leaded solder are great and it should only be used when permitted by regulatory agencies.
 It must also be disposed of properly.
 Lead is harmful to the environment and is toxic to the body with the additional hazard of being so quickly absorbed into the bloodstream.